tulliolo/mobybolt/guide/bonus/bitcoin/bitcoin-core.md

 > ...
 ```

-Bitcoin Knots will be fully syncronized when the verification progress reaches 100% (or 99.xxx%).
+Bitcoin Core will be fully syncronized when the verification progress reaches 100% (or 99.xxx%).

 ### Check bitcoin networking status